keesing-technologies/AndroidSdk/README.md

             String encodedFaceImage,
             String completeJsonPayload)
         {
-            // you can here perform the upload of the payload to the JenID Solutions GmbH server in another activity...
+            // you can here perform the upload of the payload to the verification server in another activity...
         }

         @Override